-The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+The schools Data Protection Policy in accordance with the Ley Orgánica 3/2018, de Protección de Datos Personales y garantía de los derechos digitales, do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.

-The school's data protection policy is available to parents and students on request.
+The school's data protection policy is available to parents and students on the website.